 How UW’s program is unique

-We have a clinical pathology “Super Block” in which 2-3 residents at a time rotate through many of the UW clinical laboratories over the course of an 8-week period.
-Each resident rotates through Super Block 3 times during their residency for 24 weeks total.
+We have a clinical pathology “Core Rotation” in which 3-6 residents at a time rotate through many of the UW clinical laboratories over the course of a 12 -week period.
+Each resident rotates through CP Core 3 times during their residency for 36 weeks total.

-Residents on Super Block gain experience in the areas of chemistry, immunology, molecular diagnostics, cytogenetics, special coagulation, and some “wet” hematology.
-The goal of this unique experience is to couple bench-side teaching of procedures and laboratory techniques with an emphasis on case-based learning with faculty, through didactic sessions, participation in sign-out and interpretation of laboratory tests (e.g. SPEP reports, clinical consultations, test approvals, etc), and involvement in real-world laboratory management issues.
+Residents on CP Core gain experience in the areas of chemistry, toxicology, laboratory management, informatics, immunology, molecular diagnostics, cytogenetics, special coagulation, microbiology, and non-neoplastic hematology.
+The goal of this unique experience is to couple bench-side teaching of procedures and laboratory techniques with an emphasis on case-based learning with faculty, through didactic sessions, participation in sign-out and interpretation of laboratory tests (e.g. SPEP reports, clinical consultations, test approvals, etc.), as well as involvement in real-world laboratory management issues.

-Due to the more acute and unpredictable nature of consultations in Transfusion Medicine and Microbiology, these two services each have their own standalone rotations.
-In addition to 6 blocks of CP Superblock and 3 blocks each of Transfusion Medicine and Microbiology over the course of training, residents also spend 3 blocks in hematopathology at UW and 3 blocks at St. Mary’s hospital, a private hospital in Madison, where they have a great deal of independence dealing with hematology and other laboratory issues as well as experience in a private practice setting.
+Residents also spend three blocks in hematopathology at University Hospital and three blocks at St. Mary’s hospital, a private hospital in Madison, where they have a great deal of independence dealing with hematology and other laboratory issues as well as experience in a private practice setting.

 Why the change?

-Before we had this Super Block, we found that dividing up the clinical laboratory entirely into narrowly focused 1 month rotations worked well for some areas but in other areas sometimes resulted in limited and widely separated exposure to high-impact learning opportunities with too much emphasis on learning the technologists’ jobs in order to fill the time rather than that of the attending laboratory director.
-Further, the lack of repeated exposure throughout residency to these high-impact experiences sometimes resulted in even senior residents feeling like beginners when they would return to a rotation that they hadn’t experienced for 1-3 years.
+Before we had this CP Core rotation, we found that dividing up the clinical laboratory entirely into narrowly focused one-month rotations worked well for some areas but in other areas sometimes resulted in limited and widely separated exposure to high-impact learning opportunities with too much emphasis on learning the technologists’ jobs in order to fill the time rather than that of the attending laboratory director.
+Further, the lack of repeated exposure throughout residency to these high-impact experiences sometimes resulted in even senior residents feeling like beginners.
 Thus, combining some services into one rotation allows for more repetition and greater density of high-yield learning opportunities.

 In sum, the big picture goal is to provide our residents with enough depth of hands-on experience to “try out” each clinical pathology subspecialty in earnest for possible career specialization and enough variety of experience to be prepared for general pathology private practice.